 Many BA programs are very flexible, allowing you to study a range of subjects or to really focus on one or two subjects.

 What majors are in a Bachelor of Arts?

-What jobs can you get with a Bachelor of Arts degree?
+What can you do with a Bachelor of Arts degree?

-It normally takes 3 or 4 years to complete a BA degree as a full-time student.
+It normally takes three or four years to complete a BA degree as a full-time student.
 Many universities also offer a part-time degree.
 How long it takes to complete a part-time degree depends on how many courses you take each term.

-What is the abbreviation for honours Bachelor of Arts?
+What is the abbreviation for an honours Bachelor of Arts?

 The common abbreviations are BA or HBA.

 If you're starting first year, you'll be eligible for a number of entrance scholarships.
 Once you're here, there are many upper-year scholarships, bursaries, and awards you can apply for.

 Tuition for Arts programs at Waterloo is about $8,000 a year plus books and supplies.
 Estimate your total first-year costs using our student budget calculator (Honours Arts is a good program to use as an example).